Procurement Glossary

 Supplier integration: definition & important aspects for buyers

 The systematic integration of suppliers into your own business processes demonstrably increases efficiency, quality and innovative strength along the entire value chain.
-This structured overview shows how purchasing can generate real competitive advantages and minimize risks through targeted supplier integration.
+This structured overview shows how Procurement can generate real competitive advantages and minimize risks through targeted supplier integration.

 Supplier integration in a nutshell: